 Investments in entities for which the Company exercises significant influence, but not control, are accounted for under the equity method.
-Such investments are included in Other assets on the Company's consolidated balance sheets.
-Income from such investments is included in Equity in earnings of unconsolidated affiliate on the Company's consolidated statements of operations and cash flows.
+Such investments are included in Investments in unconsolidated affiliates on the Company's consolidated balance sheets.
+Income from investees that are accounted for under the equity method is included in Equity in earnings of unconsolidated affiliates on the Company's consolidated statements of operations and cash flows.